Energy in Sweden: Biofuels

 the total biomethane used in Swedish natural gas vehicles, and more filling stations were opened in 2012 and 2013.
 Göteborg Energi (Gothenburg Energy) has a 20 MW facility that gasifies forest residues and then converts the synthesis gases—hydrogen and carbon monoxide—into biomethane.

 Thermal and nuclear

 Nuclear is dominating in this sector.
-The other operational plant is, in almost all cases, fueled with renewable fuels.
-Oil plants are few, and are either decommissioned or used as a reserve.
+The other operational plants are, in almost all cases, fueled with renewable fuels.
+Oil plants are few and are either decommissioned or used as a reserve.

 Nuclear power

 More than 35% of the Swedish electricity is produced by 6 nuclear reactors, spread out on three power stations: